Absorption heat pump: Type 1: conventional heat pumps

 Classified by temperature, AHPs can be divided into two categories.
 In type 1 AHP, the condenser temperature is higher than evaporator temperature (also referred to as heat amplifier and refrigeration).
-Driven by a high-temperature heat source, the first type absorption heat pump extracts the heat of waste heat (waste heat) and outputs a medium-temperature heat medium that is 30–60 degrees Celsius higher than the waste heat.
+Driven by a high-temperature heat source, the first type absorption heat pump extracts the heat of waste heat and outputs a medium-temperature heat medium that is 30–60 degrees Celsius higher than the waste heat.
 This type is more common and could be an alternative to traditional compression machines.
 The coefficient of performance of the first type absorption heat pump is greater than 1, generally 1.5 to 2.5.

 The heat pump is composed of the main components such as generators, condenser, evaporator, absorber and heat exchanger, as well as the suction device, shielding pump (solution pump and refrigerant pump), and other auxiliary parts.
 The air extraction device removes the non-condensable gas in the heat pump and keeps the heat pump always in a high vacuum state.